Rosetta Stone: Memphis decree and its context

 There can be no one definitive English translation of the decree, not only because modern understanding of the ancient languages continues to develop, but also because of the minor differences between the three original texts.
 Older translations by E. A. Wallis Budge (1904, 1913) and Edwyn R. Bevan (1927) are easily available but are now outdated, as can be seen by comparing them with the recent translation by R. S. Simpson, which is based on the demotic text and can be found online, or with the modern translations of all three texts, with introduction and facsimile drawing, that were published by Quirke and Andrews in 1989.

 The stele was almost certainly not originally placed at Rashid (Rosetta) where it was found, but more likely came from a temple site farther inland, possibly the royal town of Sais.
 The temple from which it originally came was probably closed around AD 392 when Roman emperor Theodosius I ordered the closing of all non-Christian temples of worship.
 The original stele broke at some point, its largest piece becoming what we now know as the Rosetta Stone.
 Ancient Egyptian temples were later used as quarries for new construction, and the Rosetta Stone was probably re-used in this manner.
 Later it was incorporated in the foundations of a fortress constructed by the Mameluke Sultan Qaitbay (c.
 1416/18–1496) to defend the Bolbitine branch of the Nile at Rashid.
 There it lay for at least another three centuries until its rediscovery.

 Three other inscriptions relevant to the same Memphis decree have been found since the discovery of the Rosetta Stone: the Nubayrah Stele, a stele found in Elephantine and Noub Taha, and an inscription found at the Temple of Philae (on the Philae obelisk).
-Unlike the Rosetta Stone, the hieroglyphic texts of these inscriptions were relatively intact.
-The Rosetta Stone had been deciphered long before they were found, but later Egyptologists have used it to refine the reconstruction of the hieroglyphs that must have been used in the lost portions of the hieroglyphic text on the Rosetta Stone.